foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_transp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This kernel implements a general 2D transposed convolution operation
-which work by swapping the forward and backward passes of a convolution.
+which works by swapping the forward and backward passes of a convolution.
 For more details on calculations see chapter 4 of [2]

 Optionally, saturating ReLU activation function can be applied to the